turingschool/curriculum/source/topics/performance/load_testing.markdown

 * `-u` sends a file containing data via a PUT request
 * `-T` specifies the content-type for POSTing or PUTing when sending a file

-## Increasing Requests
+### Triggering Failure

-You can vary the number requests using ApacheBench.
-However, the total requests should always be more than number of concurrent requests.
+Increase the number of total requests and concurrent requests until you cause the server to crash.
+Make sure the total requests are larger than the number of concurrent requests, like this:

 {% terminal %}
 $ ab -n 500 -c 100 http://0.0.0.0:9000/
 {% endterminal %}

-Increase the number of total requests and concurrent requests.

-At what point does your server start failing?

-Stop your application and repeat the process for a different server.

-How do the servers compare?

-## Saving the Results
+### Saving the Results

 You may want to generate the results to a CSV file, so that you can graph the results: